LucaMalavolta/PyORBIT/docs/running_pyorbit/parameter_defaults.md

 offset_1      id:  14  s:Linear      b:[  -4000.0000,   -3000.0000]   p:Uniform   []
 ```

-If you don't specify the boundaries for one of the parameters, the automa
+The code will automatically assign the If you don't specify the boundaries for one of the parameters, the automa

 ```{code-block} yaml
 :lineno-start: 8